Illustration Clausewitz on horseback

 [Click for larger image.]

-The second (below) is a portrait of Clausewitz in a Russian lieutenant-colonel's uniform, made c.1813 or 1814.
-This painting has long been lost, though old photos of the original and a couple of rather poor, primitive-looking copies exist.
-Both the drawing of Clausewitz shown two pictures above and the original painting may have been done by Marie von Clausewitz—the opinion of Vanya Bellinger, based on the timing and on Marie's demonstrated competence as a painter.
-Immediately above is the 1815/16 portrait of General Graf August von Gneisenau (Clausewitz's mentor and friend) executed by Marie.
-As you can see, it is quite well done.
-[DHM data]
+The location of the original portrait, originally in the possession of the Clausewitz family, is unknown.
+However, old B&W photos of the original and a couple of rather poor, primitive-looking copies exist.
+Both the drawing of the young Clausewitz shown two pictures above and the painting shown below may have been done by Marie von Clausewitz.
+This is the opinion of Marie's biographer, Vanya Bellinger, based on the timing and on Marie's demonstrated competence as a painter.

 The painting on the wall below is a copy of the lost portrait showing Clausewitz in a Russian lieutenant-colonel's uniform.
 This copy was given to GeneralMajor Beck, commandant of the Führungsakademie of the German Bundeswehr, when he visited the Russian Military Academy in 2005.
 The photo below that, taken by Vanya Eftimova Bellinger but heavily processed to bring out detail, minimize glare, and correct for perspective distortion, is of the copy that hangs in the Clausewitz Museum in Burg.